Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 A result will be sent on the web interface, which will state if the name is already in use or not.

-If your proposed name is in use by another company, the result will state that the name isn’t available.
+If your proposed name is in use by another company, the result will display information about the company.

-That means you can’t use the name.
-And the reason is that two different companies can’t use the same name under the law.
+That means you can’t use the name, because two different companies can’t use the same name under the law.

 This is just like opening an account on Instagram.
 If a username has been taken, you can’t use the username again.